bramsker/Tree-Cover-Loss-Dashboard/README.md

 User is able to download, generate a map, and visualize a trend of how much tree loss per year for any region

 # Benefits
-This dashboard will dramatically speed up the process all the way from GIS data processing to layouting.
-The GIS steps covered by this script are; clip/mask the raster within the polygon (clipping) -> change raster to polygon (raster to polygon) -> dissolve area based on year (dissolved) -> add field of total area calculation in Ha (add field) -> calculate the area in Ha (calculate geometry) -> layout the map.
+This dashboard will dramatically speed up the process of manual GIS data processing.
+GIS steps covered by this script are; clip/mask the raster within the polygon (clipping) -> change raster to polygon (raster to polygon) -> dissolve area based on year (dissolved) -> add field of total area calculation in Ha (add field) -> calculate the area in Ha (calculate geometry) -> layout the map.

 # Recommendation
 There are two reasons why using R Shiny: first, because of data confidentiality and second, because it can handle full stack development pretty well.
 It might be more practical using a cloud-based platform for handling spatial data analysis such as google earth engine.
 However, user needs to upload internal files required for analysis.
 For a company which has strict IT Policies, such method would not be possible.
 In R Shiny, all the process done in your own computer and the dashboard is generated in a localhost.